About Me

 Why My Logo Matters

 My logo is modeled after the Celtic shield knot, a symbol of protection and strength that also reflects my Irish heritage.
-The shield knot was used for centuries as a sign of safeguarding, and for me it represents the heart of advocacy: standing beside families and protecting the rights of students with special needs.
+The shield knot was used for centuries as a sign of safeguarding, and for me it represents the heart of advocacy: standing beside families and protecting the rights of folks with special needs.
 Just like the knot’s unbroken lines, I believe in advocacy that is strong, continuous, and deeply rooted in care.

 Contact us